Over the past eighteen months, the pandemic has definitely changed how we all live and work.

 In my opinion, conducting expert meetings is significantly better when done in person.

 The engagement in the joint statement of methodologies is fine using the virtual platform.
-However, when the detail of mutual reports is discussed, in my view, the expert meeting is significantly more productive when in person.
+However, when the detail of mutual reports is discussed, in my view, the expert meeting is significantly more productive than when in person.

 In-person discussion allows the interrogation by the experts of issues that may not be immediately obvious or apparent when considered virtually or by regard to written reports.